Nintendo DS: Accessories

-Although the secondary port on the Nintendo DS does accept and support Game Boy Advance cartridges (but not Game Boy or Game Boy Color cartridges), Nintendo emphasized that the main intention for its inclusion was to allow a wide variety of accessories to be released for the system.
+Although the secondary port on the Nintendo DS accepts Game Boy Advance cartridges (but not Game Boy or Game Boy Color cartridges), Nintendo stated that its primary purpose was to support a range of accessories for the system.

-Due to the lack of a second port on the Nintendo DSi, it is not compatible with any accessory that uses it.

 Rumble Pak

-The Rumble Pak was the first official expansion slot accessory.
-In the form of a Game Boy Advance cartridge, the Rumble Pak vibrates to reflect the action in compatible games, such as when the player bumps into an obstacle or loses a life.
+The Rumble Pak was the first accessory designed for the expansion slot.
+Shaped like a Game Boy Advance cartridge, it provides force feedback in compatible games.
 It was released in North America and Japan in 2005 bundled with Metroid Prime Pinball.
-In Europe, it was first available with the game Actionloop, and later Metroid Prime Pinball.
-The Rumble Pak was also released separately in those regions.
+In Europe, it was first bundled with Actionloop and later with Metroid Prime Pinball, and was also sold separately.

 Headset

-The Nintendo DS Headset is the official headset for the Nintendo DS.
-It plugs into the headset port (which is a combination of a standard 3.5 mm (1/8 in) headphone connector and a proprietary microphone connector) on the bottom of the system.
-It features one earphone and a microphone, and is compatible with all games that use the internal microphone.
-It was released alongside Pokémon Diamond and Pearl in North America, and Australia.
+The Nintendo DS Headset is an official headset that connects to the combination headphone–microphone jack on the bottom of the system.
+It includes a single earphone and microphone and works with games that support voice input.
+It was released alongside Pokémon Diamond and Pearl in North America and Australia.

 Browser

-On February 15, 2006, Nintendo announced a version of the cross-platform web browser Opera for the DS system.
-The browser can use one screen as an overview, a zoomed portion of which appears on the other screen, or both screens together to present a single tall view of the page.
-The browser went on sale in Japan and Europe in 2006, and in North America on June 4, 2007.
-Browser operation requires that an included memory expansion pak is inserted into the GBA slot.
-The DSi has a web browser available for download from the Nintendo DSi shop for free.
+On February 15, 2006, Nintendo announced a version of the Opera web browser for the system.
+The browser can use one screen as an overview with a zoomed view on the other, or combine both screens into a single tall page view.
+It was released in Japan and Europe in 2006 and in North America in 2007.
+Operation requires the included memory expansion pak in the Game Boy Advance slot.

 Wi-Fi USB Connector

-This USB-flash-disk-sized accessory plugs into a PC's USB port and creates a miniature hotspot/wireless access point, allowing a Wii and up to five Nintendo DS units to access the Nintendo Wi-Fi Connection service through the host computer's Internet connection.
-When tried under Linux and Mac, it acts as a regular wireless adapter, connecting to wireless networks, an LED blinks when there is data being transferred.
-There is also a hacked driver for Windows XP/Vista/7/8/10 to make it function the same way.
-The Wi-Fi USB Connector was discontinued from retail stores and the service discontinued in 2014.
+This accessory connects to a PC's USB port and creates a small wireless access point in homes without Wi-Fi, allowing a Wii and up to five Nintendo DS systems to connect to the Nintendo Wi-Fi Connection service through the host computer's Internet connection.
+The Wi-Fi USB Connector was eventually discontinued, and the Nintendo Wi-Fi Connection service ended in 2014.